 The RD&I department of Damen Dredging focuses on the development of new or improved dredging concepts and equipment.
 A dredging vessel is equipped with a large amount of mechanical constructions, designed to cope with the harsh maritime conditions.
 Technical playing field is where hydrodynamics, flow technology, kinematics, structural and rotating engineering meets civil engineering and shipbuilding.
 RD&I translates operational questions of DDE’s clients into both practical and innovative solutions.

-The objective of the proposed internship or graduation project is to propose, design and develop tooling for efficient dredging operation and maintenance based on actual operational data of the dredging vessel.
+The objective of the proposed internship is to propose, design and develop tooling for efficient dredging operation and maintenance based on actual operational data of the dredging vessel.

 Dredging equipment is subject to harsh conditions.
 Exposure to maritime, saline environments, heat and vibrations is demanding for both steel structures and electrical systems.
 In addition, the dynamic behavior of the dredging process itself and the way the equipment is operated and maintained pose extra challenges.